 Click on Share experiences.

-Once you’ve completed the steps, on Microsoft Edge, File Explorer, Photos, and other apps, when you click the Share button, you’ll notice a new section with a list of devices configured to receive files wirelessly using Nearby sharing.
+Once you complete the steps, when you click the Share button on Microsoft Edge, File Explorer, Photos, and other apps, you’ll notice a new interface with a list of devices configured to receive files wirelessly using Nearby Sharing.

-Nearby sharing has been designed to share content with every device, but using the “I can share or receive content from” drop-down menu, you can restrict to share content only with your devices.
+Nearby Sharing has been designed to share content with every device, but by using the “I can share or receive content from” drop-down menu, you can restrict sharing content only with your devices.

 Open Action Center (Windows key + A).

-After completing the steps, you can start sharing and receiving content from other devices.
+After you complete the steps, you can start sharing and receiving content from other devices on Windows 10.